bsebhat/bsebhat.github.io/content/labs/00-setup/01-install-vm-software.md

 KVM acceleration can be used
 ```

+You might have a processor that can support virtualization, but requires changing your system's configuration in BIOS.
+You can try googling your computer's model an the word "virtualiztion" (example ["HP Envy virtualization"](https://www.google.com/search?q=hp+envy+virtualization)).

 NOTE: If other VM hypervisors, like VMWare workstation or VirtualBox, are installed they may already be taking advantage of virtualization on the system. `kvm-ok` can check for that.

 ## Install VM management packages